tesseract-ocr/tessdoc/Home.md

 List of available langcodes can be found on [MacPorts tesseract page](https://www.macports.org/ports.php?by=name&substr=tesseract-).

 ### Homebrew

 To install Tesseract run this command:
 ```
 brew install tesseract
 ```

-Training directories can be found using `brew list tesseract` Possible location can be `/usr/local/Cellar/tesseract/3.05.02/share/tessdata/`
+The tesseract directory can then be found using `brew info tesseract`, e.g. `/usr/local/Cellar/tesseract/3.05.02/share/tessdata/`.

 ## Windows